Superfood at Oslo

 Their final two numbers, TV and self-titled Superfood, are the best of the evening, hinting at the unique sound the band have yet to pin down and claim as their own.
 They’re indulgent and sultry, and perform as if they’re not performing, and instead in a room backstage, or just with close friends – a perfect end to the night.

-For further information about Superfood and future events visit here.
+For further information and future events visit Superfood’s website here.

 Watch the video for Melting here: